-The symptoms are presented according to the origin of the blockage of the right branch of the heart and will present the symptoms inherent to the disease that the patient suffers from.
+The symptoms are presented according to the origin of the blockage of the right branch of the heart and will show the signs inherent to the patient’s disease.

-The most effective test to detect blockage of the right branch of the heart is the electrocardiogram (ECG), since it shows graphically the information about the transmission time, the impulse of the heart, and the possible irregularities.
+The electrocardiogram (ECG) is the most effective test to detect blockage of the right branch of the heart is the electrocardiogram (ECG).
+It shows the information about the transmission time, the impulse of the heart, and the possible irregularities graphically.

 This cardiac examination allows knowing if the blockage occurs in the left or right branch of the ventricle.

-To know the origin of the block, it is necessary to perform echocardiography to rule out the existence of structural problems and to know the degree of involvement of the heart function.
+To know the block’s origin, it is necessary to perform echocardiography to rule out the existence of structural problems and to see the degree of involvement of the heart function.

 Treatment of incomplete right bundle block

-In general, treatment is prescribed only in cases in which there is an associated disease of vascular or cardiac origin.
+In general, treatment is prescribed only in cases where there is an associated disease of vascular or cardiac origin.

 The blockage of the right branch of the heart is usually asymptomatic and does not require treatment.